apache/flink-connector-kudu/docs/content/docs/connectors/datastream/kudu.md

 ## Create Kudu table

-If a table does not exist on the Kudu side, we can pass the desired schema and configuration to `KuduTableInfo` via `createTableIfNotExists(...)`.
+If a table does not exist on the Kudu side, you can pass the desired schema and configuration to `KuduTableInfo` via `createTableIfNotExists(...)`.
 This way either the source or the sink will try to create the table.

 ```java